calvinatian/WISS/docs/python/lessons/04_Math.md

 # This will print "hellohellohello"
 ```

 You can see when we add two strings we get a new string with the combination of the strings used.
-And when we multiply a string by an integer we get the same string repeated however many times. *note you cannot multiply a string by a float*
+And when we multiply a string by an integer we get the same string repeated however many times.
+\
+*Note you cannot multiply a string by a float*

+## Exercise

+For this exercise you will need to create 2 integer variables of your choice and then print the result of the 5 basic mathematical operators using those variables.
+(The operators are addition, subtraction, multiplication, division, and modulus)